Fixing Social Media with the Blockchain: Make the User Great Again.

 In this scenario, it’s still too early to foresee which dominant design will emerge in a 5-to-10 years outlook.
 Blockchain newcomers have a considerable gap to fill: they need to gain the trust of ordinary and uneducated people, truly kick off network effects and ensure smooth and flawless user experience.

 Few things we can give for granted: our feeds will look different, and how we use social networks it’s going to change radically.

 We’ll be less a product and more a person.

-OverTheBlock is a LINKS Foundation’s initiative carried out by a multidisciplinary team of innovation researchers under the directorship of Enrico Ferro.
-The aim is to promote a wider awareness of the opportunities offered by the advent of exponential technologies in reshaping the way business is conducted, and society is governed.
+OverTheBlock is a LINKS Foundation’s initiative carried out by a team of innovation researchers under the directorship of Enrico Ferro.
+The aim is to promote a broader awareness of the opportunities offered by the advent of exponential technologies in reshaping the way we conduct business and govern society.

 We are chain agnostic, value-oriented, and open to discussion.